-- (1) Sourcing products that are environmentally-friendly and safe for customers - (2) Monitoring and controlling the Company's operations to not damage the quality of life of the community, society, and environment. - (3) Cultivating the concept of environmental responsibility among employees in order to create understanding toward the necessity of environmental protection by providing continuously training on efficiently environment management.
+(1) Sourcing products that are environmentallyfriendly and safe for customers

+(2) Monitoring and controlling the Company's operations to not damage the quality of life of the community, society, and environment.

+(3) Cultivating the concept of environmental responsibility among employees in order to create understanding toward the necessity of environmental protection by providing continuously training on efficiently environment management.

-• Reducing energy consumption
+Reducing energy consumption

-The Company has created a campaign to promote efficient use of energy through various media channels of the Company by encouraging employees to participate in reducing energy consumption from the operation process such as turning off and unplugging the electronic equipment after use, turning off the air conditioning during lunch break, reducing hours of air conditioning usage and setting the appropriate temperature, check and clean electric equipment regularly to keep them work effectively, use energy saving lamp both at branches and head office, arrange meeting through video conference to replace traveling to meeting in person, etc.
+The Company has created a campaign to promote efficient use of energy through various media channels of the Company by encouraging employees to participate in reducing energy consumption from the operation process such as turning off and unplugging the electronic equipment after use, turning off the air conditioning during lunch break, reducing hours of air conditioning usage and setting the appropriate temperature, check and clean electric equipment regularly to keep them work effectively, use energy saving lamp both at branches and head office, arrange meeting through video conference to replace traveling to meeting in person, etc. The Company has been operated under the corporate vision and business guideline with responsibility to manage the sustainable environment.
+The Company aim to reduce the Greenhouse Gases as well as balanc the environmental management This is under the Sustainable Development Goals (SDG Goals) no. 13 which is about Climate Action that specify to implement emergency measures to cope with climate change and its impacts.
+As well as under the SDG Goals no. 17 which is about the partnerships for the goals that means the power of cooperation globally for sustainable development.